swcarpentry/python-novice-gapminder/episodes/16-writing-functions.md

 2
 ```

-That function would typically be used within a `for` loop, but Pandas has
+That function would typically be used within a `for` loop, but pandas has
 a different, more efficient way of doing the same thing, and that is by
 *applying* a function to a dataframe or a portion of a dataframe.
 Here
 is an example, using the definition above.